m-voit/concepts-of-programming-languages/study-project/paper.md

 <!-- Currying -->

 Function composition works good with JavaScript, especially because of the permissive type system, discussed earlier.
-It's easy in straight forward to use various functions to build complex functions with them.
+It's easy and straight forward to use various functions to build complex functions.

 In Go, function composition requires the programmer to use empty interfaces.
-This is required, because of the Go type system as discussed earlier.
+This is required by Go type system as discussed earlier.

 ### Pure functions